jordicenzano/hive-presto-tutorial/README.md

 That file contains the temperature measured every hour from a weather station for all 2018.

 ## Analyzing data
-The first step to use Presto is to create the table with the data to analyze, we are going to use Hive, execute the following command to open shell into a cluster machine:
+The first step to use is to create the table with the data to analyze, we are going to use Hive for that, execute the following command to open shell into a cluster machine:
 ```
-docker-compose exec resourcemanager bash
+docker-compose exec hive-server bash
 ```
 Copy the file to HDFS:
 ```